-GLHA proposes, Maine DMR recommends, and NMFS requires in its fishway prescription, opening the project's log sluice (at between 3 percent and 9 percent of station hydraulic capacity, or between approximately 225 cfs and 690 cfs) starting the first passage season following relicensing to facilitate downstream Atlantic salmon smolt outmigration for a 3-week period during the spring (determined in consultation with resource agencies).
+GLHA proposes, Maine DMR recommends, and NMFS requires in its fishway prescription, opening the project's log sluice (at between 3 percent and 9 percent of station hydraulic capacity, or between approximately 225 cfs and 690 cfs)271 starting the first passage season following relicensing to facilitate downstream smolt out-migration for a 3-week period during the spring (determined in consultation with resource agencies).
 This measure represents an alternative to providing a 5 percent attraction flow through the bypass that would not require structural changes.
 Like Bruce Haines' recommendation, providing log sluice flows that are between 3 and 9 percent of station hydraulic capacity would increase the amount of safe passage flows above 2 percent.
 However, log sluice flows could increase to 9 percent of station hydraulic capacity - which is nearly double the 5 percent flows recommended by Bruce Haines and FWS (2017).
-Thus, operating the log sluice has the potential to be effective at increasing attraction flows through the log sluice have not been tested, and thus like Bruce Haines recommendation, the benefits are not known.
+Thus, operating the log sluice has the potential to be effective at increasing attraction of smolts toward a safe route, compared to existing conditions.
+However, the increased attraction flows through the log sluice have not been tested, and thus like Bruce Haines' recommendation, the benefits are not known.